-Duke Cancer Institute, for a fourth year, is partnering with the American Cancer Society (ACS) to serve as local presenting sponsor for its annual Making Strides Against Breast Cancer walk, to be held Saturday, Oct.
+Duke Cancer Institute, for a fifth year, is partnering with the American Cancer Society (ACS) to serve as local presenting sponsor for its annual Making Strides Against Breast Cancer walk, to be held Saturday, Oct.
 13, at Midtown Park at North Hills, Raleigh, North Carolina.

 Last year’s event attracted more than 1,800 registered participants and raised more than $300,000 to support the fight against breast cancer.
 This year, organizers hope to raise $400,000

 Team Duke Cancer Institute-Durham will be led by honorary team captain Rachel Blitzbau, MD, PhD, a radiation oncologist specializing in the treatment of breast cancer.

 “Funds raised at this event are so important,” said Blitzbau.
 “They keep breast cancer research moving forward so that we can continue to improve treatments and outcomes for future patients with breast cancer.”